Create a Cloud Foundry or XS Advanced App that Queries SAP HANA

 Provide an instance name such as

 Examine the values of the connectivity service.
-In particular, the indicated values below are used for the
+The indicated values below are used for the

 -